discordjs/guide/guide/miscellaneous/useful-packages.md

 ## axios

 :::tip
 Axios is used to make HTTP(S) requests to remote servers.
-The documentation can be located [Here](https://axios-http.com/docs/intro)
+The documentation can be found [here](https://axios-http.com/docs/intro).
 :::
 Example:
 <!-- eslint-skip -->